 With a realistic strategy, project sponsors will be able to position these projects to receive state and local funds as a leverage for future federal grants.
-Once HCT alternatives are further developed-including additional engineering and identification of project cost savings opportunties-a comprehensive review of each alternative cost and funding options, tailored for the selected project, will be necessary to develop a detailed funding strategy based on the most promising sources.
+A comprehensive review of each funding option, tailored for the selected project, will be necessary to develop a detailed funding strategy based on the most promising sources.
 Additionally, a quantitative analysis of the national and regional significance of improving the I-80 corridor would need to be conducted.
 This would provide the required information to compete for various funding sources.